Report on Annual Expenditures for Travel, Hospitality and Conferences

 This section is used to provide a brief explanation of significant variances from the previous year's annual expenditures for each category.

-Compared to fiscal year 2012-2013, departmental hospitality expenditures decreased by $10K primarily due to:
+Compared to fiscal year 2010-2011, departmental hospitality expenditures increased mainly due to:

-- A decrease in the number of meetings and working groups required to support the work of the Canadian Judicial Council.
+- an increase in the number of working groups required to support the work of the Canadian Judicial Council (CJC)

-Compared to fiscal year 2012-2013, departmental hospitality expenditures decreased mainly due to:
+Compared to fiscal year 2010-2011, departmental conference fees expenditures increased mainly due to:

 - Date modified: